+As I prepare the Primer for printing, I am humbled by the praise it has received.
 When I began this project, I certainly never expected what it would grow into.
-I have been writing bulletins about reptiles and amphibians and handing them out at events for years.
+I have been writing bulletins about reptiles and amphibians and handing them out at wildlife events for years.
 A year ago, I thought I was embarking on a four-week task to compile them into a digital file so that my little information booth could "go green" and visitors could simply scan a QR code to download the collection.
-That is still essentially what I have done, but it also has become much more than that.
+That is still essentially what I have done (the Primer will always be a free download), but it also has become much more than that.
 This project provided opportunities for me to interact with renowned scientists that I never dreamed would have reason to notice my work, much less proffer such glowing reviews.
-More importantly, though, it feels like this primer holds real potential for changing hearts and minds about some awesome creatures, so I consider it time well spent.
+More importantly, though, it feels like this primer holds real potential for changing hearts and minds about some awesome creatures, so I consider it time well-spent.